syntax-syndicate/codegate-docs/docs/features/secrets-redaction.md

 CodeGate automatically scans all prompts for secrets and PII.
 This happens transparently without requiring a specific prompt.
-Without interrupting your development flow, CodeGate protects your data by encrypting secrets and anonymizing PII.
+Without interrupting your development flow, CodeGate protects your data by redacting secrets and anonymizing PII.
 These changes are made before the prompt is sent to the LLM and are restored when the result is returned to your machine.

-When a secret or PII is detected, CodeGate adds a message to the LLM's output and an alert is recorded in the [dashboard](../how-to/dashboard.md) (PII alerts in the dashboard are coming soon).
+When a secret or PII is detected, CodeGate adds a message to the LLM's output and an alert is recorded in the [dashboard](../how-to/dashboard.md).

 :::info